Grounded Relational Inference: Domain Knowledge Driven Explainable Autonomous Driving: Grounded Relational Inference

 \subsection{Training}

 We aim to train the three modules simultaneously.
 Consequently, we incorporate the encoder model $q_\phi\left(\mathbf{z}\vert \boldsymbol{\tau}^\mathrm{E}\right)$ into the objective function of AIRL, resulting in the optimization problem (\ref{eqn:opt-2}).
-The encoder is integrated into the minimization problem because the reward function has a direct dependence on the latent space.
-The model is then trained by solving problem (\ref{eqn:opt-2}) in an adversarial scheme: we alternate between training the encoder and reward for the minimization problem and training the policy for the maximization problem.
+The encoder is integrated into the minimization problem because the reward function directly depends on the latent space.
+The model is then trained by solving the problem (\ref{eqn:opt-2}) in an adversarial scheme: we alternate between training the encoder and reward for the minimization problem and training the policy for the maximization problem.
 Specifically, the objective for the encoder and reward is the following minimization problem given fixed $\eta$:

 The objective for the policy is maximizing $\mathcal{J}(\xi, \omega, \psi, \chi, \phi, \eta)$ with fixed $\xi, \omega, \psi, \chi$ and $\phi$.